visual-framework/vf-core/components/embl-breadcrumbs-lookup/README.md

-# EMBL Breadcrumbs Lookup Pattern
+# EMBL Breadcrumbs Lookup Component

-This requires and builds atop the `vf-breadcrumbs` and `embl-content-meta-properties` patterns for EMBL pages.
+This requires and builds atop the `vf-breadcrumbs` and `embl-content-meta-properties` components for EMBL pages.

-This pattern reads meta properties and then performs a lookup to the EMBL contentHub.
+This component reads meta properties and then performs a lookup to the EMBL contentHub.
 Returned are appropriate primary and secondary breadcrumbs.